-Satisfactory completion of all program courses entitles students to participate in the ASCP Board of Certifications Phlebotomy Technician and the American Medical Technologists Registered Phlebotomy Technicians examination and certification process.
+Satisfactory completion of all program courses entitles students to participate in the American Medical Technologists Registered Phlebotomy Technicians examination and certification process.
 Some employers may require candidates to hold a Registered Phlebotomy Technician (RBT) or Certified Phlebotomy Technician (PBT).
 The cost of the examinations and certification is not part of the cost of the program and must be paid for by the student/graduate.